TranPhucVinh/C/README.md

 # About

-C document and software mostly implemented for Unix system.
+C document and software mostly implemented for Unix system followed its OS architecture.